andrewferrier/wrapping.nvim/README.md

 This plugin makes it easy to quickly flip between the two when files are open, setting the relevant vim settings to make it "natural" to edit the file that way.
+It also attempts to detect the natural wrapping style of the file when first opening it using `vim_wrapping_softhard#SetModeAutomatically()` if you use that feature (see below).

-At the moment, this just changes `textwidth` and `wrap/nowrap`.
+At the moment, this plugin just changes the `textwidth` and `wrap/nowrap` settings when switching between modes.
 It will also re-map the up and down keys depending on the wrapping style, so they move by screen line in soft mode.
 The default mode for files is 'hard' wrapping.

 ## Minimal Configuration